-YMCA of Greater Charlotte Launches Tailored Entrepreneurial Program, Achieving Over 80% Real-World Project Creation and Consistently Oversubscribed Classes
+YMCA of Greater Charlotte Launches Tailored Entrepreneurial Program, Achieving Over 80% Real-World Project Creation.

 "Our partnership has brought fresh ideas and hands-on learning to our homeschool students.
 Seeing them take what they've learned and use it in real life shows how ready they are for the future.
 Together, we're paving a brighter path forward."